What is Chlamydia?

 When chlamydia is transmitted through anal sex, both women and men can experience anal pain.
 Bowel movements can become bloody or slimy, and going to the toilet can be painful.
 When the throat is contaminated by oral sex, most people have no symptoms at all, although the bacteria is present and can be transmitted.

 The course of the complaints can vary from person to person.
 Some people only have mild symptoms that they barely notice, while others experience obvious and annoying symptoms.
 It is also possible that symptoms temporarily disappear but the infection still remains present.
-This makes it extra important to get tested if you suspect you have become infected, even if you have no symptoms.
+This makes it extra important to get tested if you suspect you have become infected, even without symptoms.

 Where does chlamydia occur?

 When having anal sex, chlamydia can infect the anus and rectum.
-The mucous membrane of these areas becomes irritated, which can lead to pain, itching, and discharge from the anus.
+The mucous membrane becomes irritated, which can lead to pain, itching and discharge.
 Bloody or slimy stools can also occur.
-This form of chlamydia occurs in both women and men who have anal sex.
+This form occurs in both women and men who have anal sex.

-The throat is another possible location of a chlamydial infection.
+The throat is another possible location.
 When you have oral sex with someone who is infected, the bacteria can attach to the lining of your throat.
-The special thing is that a chlamydia throat infection usually causes no symptoms.
-You won't notice it, but you can pass the bacteria on to others during oral sex or even when kissing intensively.
+The special thing is that a throat infection usually causes no symptoms.
+You won't notice it, but you can pass the bacteria on to others.

 Heb je last van Chlamydia?